anshgagneja/Carezy/README.md

    ```

 ## Contributing
-We welcome contributions!
+I welcome contributions!
 Feel free to fork the repo and submit pull requests.

 ## License
 This project is licensed under the MIT License.